 Individuals who are interested in pursuing a career in coaching, fitness, health education, recreation and other related fields are invited to attend “CU in Sports and Exercise Science,” on Monday, April 4.
 The virtual information session starts at 5:30 p.m. and will provide information on CU’s Bachelor of Science degree program in sports and exercise science.

-Active members of the U.S. Armed Forces as well as veterans and their dependents are invited to Cameron’s University’s Veterans Resource Fair, held in conjunction with the national observance of Veterans Day.
-The two-day event will feature representatives from numerous local, state and federal organizations that offer assistance to veterans, military service members and their dependents.
-The CU Veterans Resource Fair is slated for Monday, November 8, and Tuesday, November 9, from 9 a.m. to 3 p.m. on the first floor of the McMahon Centennial Complex.
+Almost 30 organizations aimed at assisting veterans, military service members and their dependents will be on hand at Cameron University’s Veterans Resource Fair, slated for April 13-14.
+The event takes place from 9 a.m. to 3 p.m. on the first floor of the McMahon Centennial Complex.
 The building is located at University Drive and D Avenue.
 Visitor parking is available across the street.

 Cameron University’s Department of Social Sciences will explore degree plans, career options and more during “CU in Sociology and Criminal Justice,” a virtual workshop scheduled for 5:30 p.m. on Thursday, March 31.
 To register and receive a secure link, to the Zoom presentation, go to https://www.cameron.edu/social-sciences/events.

 Cameron University’s Dr. Ioannis Argyros, Professor of Mathematics, has updated “The Theory and Applications of Iteration Methods,” which he co-authored in 1993.
 The newly released second edition provides a plethora of results on research conducted at Cameron University related to the development of new algorithms used to solve problems from diverse disciplines.